 What you will learn

-Diverse pedagogical strategies to provide rich and creative learning environments
+Diverse pedagogical strategies to provide rich and creative learning environments that empower learners

 Understand how to identify and critically appraise appropriate evidence-based practices in response to identified student needs